-Check our Stewardship News for the latest plover updates!
+Check our Nature Notes for the latest western snowy plover updates!

 The Oregon Parks and Recreation Department (OPRD) is legally responsible for recreation on the Ocean Shore.
 Our mission balances the public's right to enjoy the natural resources and the need to protect those natural resources for all the future.